faast-rt/lambdo/CONTRIBUTING.md

 # Contributing to FAAST

 Thanks for your interest in improving the project!
-This document provides a step-by-step guide for general contributions to FAAST.
+This document provides a guideline for general contributions to FAAST.

 ## Getting started